Verification & How-To

 Is It Safe?

-• Only sign messages from platforms you trust
+• only sign messages from parties you trust

 Final Thoughts